alexcasalboni/aws-lambda-power-tuning/README-SAR.md

 * **autoOptimize** (false by default): if `true`, the state machine will apply the optimal configuration at the end of its execution
 * **autoOptimizeAlias** (string): if provided - and only if `autoOptimize` if `true`, the state machine will create or update this alias with the new optimal power value
 * **dryRun** (false by default): if true, the state machine will execute the input function only once and it will disable every functionality related to logs analysis, auto-tuning, and visualization; the dry-run mode is intended for testing purposes, for example to verify that IAM permissions are set up correctly
+* **preProcessorARN** (string): it must be the ARN of a Lambda function; if provided, the function will be invoked before every invocation of `lambdaARN`; more details below in the Pre/Post-processing functions section
+* **postProcessorARN** (string): it must be the ARN of a Lambda function; if provided, the function will be invoked after every invocation of `lambdaARN`; more details below in the Pre/Post-processing functions section

 Additionally, you can specify a list of power values at deploy-time in the `PowerValues` CloudFormation parameter.
 These power values will be used as the default in case no `powerValues` input parameter is provided.